Stevendiffdiff/Automatic-Agent-for-Schema-and-SQL/README.md

 4. Run the code on your local URL, e.g.```http://127.0.0.1:7860```
 ![](text2sql/assets/port.png)

 5. The GUI has four windows:'Input', 'sql-output', 'text-output','mysql-output' and two buttons: 'Input confirm', 'Run sql'.
 Users could build a database, update the items and showcase the results.
 As for the usage of our text2schema agent, please refer to the following DEMO ...
+(You may need to download the DEMO in ```text2sql/assets/demo.mp4``` by yourself and watch it.)

 <video src="text2sql/assets/demo.mp4" autoplay="true" controls="controls"></video>